kajdreef/slides/morpheus/slides.md

 ]
 ???

-- While in a single column we can see all the tests that cover a single method.
+- While in a single column we can see all the tests that execute a single method.

 ---